 Mindful breathing

-South asian man breathing deeply
+South Asian man breathing deeply

 One helpful technique is meditation which helps you loosen up your muscles and bring your breathing to a calmer place.
 Taking a moment to just “be” is more satisfying than you may think.
 Take a deep breath, and ahh, feel that santi!